CalebMohamed/calebnm-portfolio/content/write-ups/showdown.md

   colour = "game"
   pageKey = "src/light.js"
 +++
-I had way too much fun making this.
+This is a tiny game that I made when learning Java in a year 12 computer science class.
+It was made with [greenfoot][1], an educational game-engine for teaching people how to program (so no export T-T).
+It was a very simple game with a disproportionately large personality - I had way too much fun making it.
 Ok ok - lets get down to business...

 ![title screen, seal stands opposing evil looking business man](/images/games/showdown/title-screen.jpg)

-SealLion is an honest hand-warmer merchant in the cold arctic ocean.
+SealLion is a hand-warmer merchant in the cold arctic ocean.
 Despite his lack of competition, he is an honest... seal?
 Regardless, he's been supplying hand-warmers to the local residents for fair prices since at least the 2000s or something.